MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 If a goal didn’t disappear from your list, this is not the end of the world.
 Stay cool, stay flexible.
 But stay aware of the execution process (see later).
 This is the important part.

 In order not to overload yourself with goals for the week or for the day J.D Meier introduced a simple, yet effective rule in his book “Getting Results the Agile Way”.
-It basically says you should focus only on the 3 most important tasks per day and per week (and other periods as well).
+Focus only on the 3 most important tasks (per day, per week, etc.).

 If possible, we further divide activities into slices if they are too big for a day.
 Feasibility is king – and necessary for us to stay motivated.
-This is because neuroscience tells us that small, but finished tasks help us to remain encouraged, but large and unfinished tasks discourage us and even tend to be further postponed/procrastinated in the future.
+This is because neuroscience tells us that small, but finished tasks help us to remain encouraged.
+Large and unfinished tasks discourage us and even tend to be postponed/procrastinated in the future.

 Besides, 3 is a great amount of goals to focus your energy and effort.

-The Rule of Three ideally refers to “outcomes”, so one should write down the state/condition you want to achieve with your activity.
+The Rule of Three ideally refers to “outcomes”.
+So write down the state/condition you want to achieve with your activity.
 However, I suggest keeping it simple.

 When you put routines on a list, it’s sometimes cumbersome to worry about the outcome.
-For example burning x calories in a sport activity has to be measurable easily, otherwise it costs you time to try to make it somehow measurable.
+For example burning X calories in a sport activity has to be measurable easily.
+Otherwise it costs you time to make it measurable.

-I am also not too strict about the Rule of three, as sometimes, especially in the beginning, it’s not so easy to plan that way.
+I am also not too strict about the Rule of three.
+Especially in the beginning, it’s not so easy to plan that way.
 In the next principle „Big stones first“ I‘ll explain how I handle this.

 Time against money and money against time

-If you want to escape the hamster wheel, the so-called “rat race”, then you want to change from “working for another one’s goals” to “working for your own goals”.
-This change is only successful, if your goal can cover your living expenses.
+Maby want to excape the hamster wheel, the so-called “rat race”.
+It means changing from “working for another one’s goals” to “working for your own goals”.
+This change can only be successful, if your goals can cover your living costs.

-Time, in this case, is an investment in a “machine” that provides you with another cash flow stream, which is passive income only after it is finished and works.
+In this case, time is an investment in a “machine”.
+Why?
+Similar to a machine, your ‘project’ provides you with another cash flow stream.
+That’s passive income only after it is finished and works automatically.

 Creating this machine is a time investment.
 But if the machine works and generates cash flow, you can reclaim time working for someone else to some degree.

 For example, you work only part-time from that moment on.
 This is your largest effort and most people fail or give up here.
-If you created your first machine, however, then you invest even more time in either more machines or a larger machine and you can switch totally to working for your own dreams.
+Next, after creating your first ‘machine”, you invest time in either more machines or a larger machine.
+If that works out, you can switch totally to working for your own dreams.

-This process is also called “from time against money towards money against time”.
+This process is also called “from time against money” towards “money against time”.
 From this moment on, you decide where you invest your time.
-And you invest it in such a way that you often define your hourly wage yourself or decide which return on your time is worth it.
+And you invest it in such a way that you define your hourly wage.
+Or you decide which return on your time is worth it.

 Big Stones First

 This concept says the following: “plan important things first, the small one’s can be organized more easily around them“.
-Imagine having a glass vessel and you want to fill it with a certain amount of sand, pebbles and some big stones, then it will be impossible to fill that glass by starting with the sand, then the pebbles and lastly the sand.
+Imagine having a glass vessel.
+You want to fill it with a certain amount of sand, pebbles and some big stones.
+Then it will be impossible to fill that glass by starting with the sand or the pebbles .

 You have to begin with the big stones and turn the order around.
 Then it works out as the smaller parts make their way around the bigger ones.
 The same is true with organizing our life: the big stones are planned first.
 They are the really important goals for you.

-Do not have too many big stones in your weekly achievement plan – your duration for a weekly big stone can differ from time to time of course, depending on your capacities.
+Do not have too many big stones in your weekly achievement plan.
+Your duration for a weekly big stone can differ from time to time of course, depending on your capacities.
 Then have a few “pebble”-goals in it.
-In my case a pebbly might be something that can take me 15-30 minutes.
-It’s a bit effort to do them, but it’s manageable.
+In my case a pebble might be something that can take me 15-30 minutes.
+It’s some effort to do them, but it’s manageable.

 The rest are “sand”-goals and can be really many.
-In fact, they even arise daily and are put on a digital, spontaneous „To-do list“ for really small activities (shoppings, calls, messages to someone, requests, etc).
-I‘ll explain this more in detail later.
+They arise daily and are put on a digital, spontaneous „To-do list“ for really small activities.
+Shoppings, calls, messages to someone, requests, etc. I‘ll explain this more in detail in my post on Achievement Plans.

-Strictly speaking, big stones refer to activities from your defined important life areas from the pre-planning.
-For me, they are often the ones with the highest duration.
+Big stones refer to activities from your defined important life areas from the pre-planning.
+I think I must create a separate post on this… Anyway, for me, they are often the ones with the highest duration.

 Pareto

 Always ask for the main levers of a task.
-This requires real practice, I can tell you… So, at first just take this as food for thought over and over again.
+This requires real practice, I can tell you.
+At first just take this as food for thought over and over again.

-The Pareto rule asks for the 20% of activities that solve 80% of the problem/topic and that you should focus on them first.
+The Pareto rule asks for the 20% of activities that solve 80% of the problem/topic.
+You should focus on them first.
 Further prioritized, 4% of your effort can already solve 64% of the problem/topic, and 0.8% solve 51% of the problem/topic.

 Ideally, we would determine goals in our achievement list that make the most impact.

 To be able to do that, we need practice.
-Bottomline: when we regularly prioritize, we learn, over time, to tackle most of the issues occupying us (80%) with only a few activities.
-For perfection (100% solving) you can still negotiate on scope, time and budget with yourself or at work with customers, colleagues, supervisors.. 😉
+When we regularly prioritize, we learn to tackle most of the issues occupying us (80%) with only a few activities.
+For perfection (100%) you negotiate on scope, time and budget with yourself or at work with customers, colleagues, supervisors.

 Achievement plans: Use all types of goals and include routines